hashadar/fintracker-v1/utils/README.md

 These modules are imported and used by the main application (`Home.py`) and the various page modules in the `pages/` directory.
 Each module provides specific, reusable functionality:

-1. `data_loader.py` is used for initial loading, saving, and filtering of the main financial data.
+1. `etl/data_loader.py` is used for initial loading and filtering of the main financial data.
+2. `etl/asset_classifier.py` classifies assets by type and platform.
-2. `metrics.py` provides the calculation engine for financial metrics displayed on the dashboard.
+3. `data_processing.py` provides the calculation engine for financial metrics and analytics.
-3. `visualizations.py` supplies tools for creating consistent charts and card components.
+4. `charts/` supplies tools for creating consistent charts and formatting.
-4. `design/tokens.py` provides the design system and styling constants.
+5. `design/` provides the design system, card components, and layout utilities.
-5. `constants.py` centralises shared configurations and static values.
+6. `config.py` centralizes all configuration and validation.

 ## Data Flow Example (Main Data)

 1. Data is loaded and preprocessed by `data_loader.load_data()`.
 2. User interactions (e.g., date range selection) might trigger data refiltering via `data_loader` functions.
 3. Relevant subsets of data are passed to page modules (e.g., `pages/cash.py`).
-4. Page modules use `metrics.py` to calculate necessary financial figures for display.
+4. Page modules use `data_processing.py` to calculate necessary financial figures for display.
-5. `visualizations.py` is then used to generate charts and card components based on these metrics.
+5. `charts/` is then used to generate charts and card components based on these metrics.
 6. `design/tokens.py` provides consistent styling throughout this process.
-7. `constants.py` provides underlying definitions (like asset types) used throughout the application.
+7. `config.py` provides underlying definitions (like asset types) and validation used throughout the application.

 ## Best Practices